The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 20 Oct 1944 – Battle Day Six

 The enemy launched a strong counter attack on the regimental front at 1030, supported by tanks and artillery fire.
 Two of these tanks, followed by infantry, hit the Company G sector.
-The platoon in which Staff Sergeant Yoshimi R. Fujiwara was a squad leader was already in a firefight and found itself further menaced by fire from the two tanks and their supporting Rifleman.
-Sargeant Fujiwara climbed a slight knoll in the area and attempted to stop the tanks with anti-tank grenades.
+The platoon in which Staff Sergeant Yoshimi R. Fujiwara was a squad leader was already in a firefight and found itself further menaced by fire from the two tanks and their supporting riflemen.
+Sergeant Fujiwara climbed a slight knoll in the area and attempted to stop the tanks with antitank grenades.
 Finding that his fire was ineffective, he got a bazooka from one of his men and returned to the knoll.
 Even though he knew that the flash from the rocket would reveal his position, he fired and scored a partial hit on the lead tank.
-The tank was damaged but continued to advance raking Fujiwara’s position with machine gunfire.
+The tank was damaged, but continued to advance raking Fujiwara’s position with machine gun fire.
 He continued to expose himself until he finally succeeded in knocking out the vehicle with his fifth rocket.
 On seeing this the crew of the second tank withdrew, followed by the supporting infantry.
 Sergeant Fujiwara’s gallantry at the risk of his life prevented a possible breakthrough of Company G’s line by the enemy infantry and armor.
 He was awarded the Distinguished Service Cross.

-Meanwhile progress on Hill “D” had been extremely slow.
+Meanwhile progress on Hill D had been extremely slow.
 The enemy had gotten a firm hold on the terrain and had no intention of being driven off a second time.
-The battle was still deadlocked when a soldier from the 2d platoon of Company F was wounded.
+The battle was still deadlocked when a soldier from the 2nd platoon of Company F was wounded.
 Technical Sergeant Abraham Ohama went to his aid, and he was also hit.
 This was within the rules of war since Sergeant Ohama was not an aidman and was not wearing the Geneva Cross.
 Litter bearers then came up to remove the wounded men.
 Sergeant Ohama had been put on the stretcher and was being carried away when the enemy opened fire again, killing him where he lay.
 That was a mistake that finished the Germans.
 Without a word or a command the entire unit came to its feet and charged the enemy positions.
 Closing in to point-blank range.
-In the battle that followed fifty Germans were killed and seven saved themselves only by hiding until evening and then surrendering.
+In the battle that followed, fifty Germans were killed and seven saved themselves only by hiding until evening and then surrendering.

-KIA Loss for 20 Oct 1944
+KIA Losses for 20 Oct 1944

 100 A Pvt.
 Furukawa, Tatsumi